colevandersWands/reading-code-prep/forest-and-trees/README.md

   otherwise they are not :(
 */

-const userInput = prompt('enter the word "yes", upper or lower case');
+let userInput = prompt('enter the word "yes", upper or lower case');

 if (userInput.toLowerCase() === 'yes') {
   alert(userInput + '!');